Contact Lindsey

 If you’re not using LinkedIn as part of your prospecting at all, I encourage you to start there.
 With so much information and opportunity for authentic connection, LinkedIn is the perfect place to build your lead list and find qualified prospects for your product or service.

 You might find leads among your existing connections, but I want to invite you to think broader.
 Zoom out and consider how you can use the resources at your disposal to go beyond your network.
 Could your first degree connections introduce you to ideal prospects in their networks?
 Have you explored LinkedIn Groups where like-minded folks might be gathering?
-Maybe that’s an industry group, like “Digital Marketing” an affiliation group, or even a subset of people from your alma mater, like the “Clemson Graphic Communications Alumni” group.
+Maybe there's an industry group or affiliate group, or even a subset of people from your alma mater, like the “Clemson Graphic Communications Alumni” group.
 LinkedIn Groups offer an ideal chance to generate leads because they’re formed around a basis of commonality.
 You may be missing a gem mine of opportunities if you’re not looking for it.

 Once you’ve identified a few groups or specific people that make sense, resist the urge to jump in and sell immediately.
 Take some time to understand your audience.
 What kinds of posts are people making in the group or to their networks?
 What is resonating?
 What isn’t?
 Always start by being a good “listener” on LinkedIn.
 Give and give before you ask for anything.
 You might discover something through that process that will change your approach entirely.